 DMARC: Delivering Serious Returns

-According to a study from Forrester Research, organizations using Agari Brand Protection, for instance, have seen impersonation attempts drop to near zero in a matter of weeks.
+According to a study from Forrester Research, organizations using Agari DMARC Protection, for instance, have seen impersonation attempts drop to near zero in a matter of weeks.
 And by avoiding the kind of negative headlines and brand erosion that result from these scams, organizations have also seen email conversion rates for their own, legitimate email programs climb an average of 10%.

 But the bad guys might not be too worried, yet.
 As it stands now, cybercriminal organizations continue to hunt for more ways to exploit trusted brands in their nefarious schemes.
 In fact, the same group behind December's bomb scare campaign is believed to be behind recent email-based sextortion cons and may have already misused around 4,000 domains belonging to McDonald's, MIT, Dignity Health and others.